tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - ASG instances are automatically added to or removed from the target group
 - ASG can use the Load Balancer Health Checks rather than EC2 status checks Application Awareness

+### Scaling Processes

+- Launch and Terminate - SUSPEND and RESUME
+- AddToLoadBalancer - add to LB on launch
+- AlarmNotification - accept notifications from CloudWatch
+- AZRebalance - balance instances across AZs
+- HealthCheck - check instances are healthy
+- ReplaceUnhealthy - replace unhealthy instances
+- ScheduledActions - accept scheduled actions
+- Standby - remove from service but keep in ASG